DYLAN'S SONG by P.M. Terrell and Author Interview

 interesting.
 Can you tell our readers a little about that?

-I loved writing about the Irish bogs and ancient castles, and I plan
+loved writing about the Irish bogs and ancient castles, and I

 to do more where Dylan and Vicki return to the village where he was